 Paul Wiseman, AP Economics Writer

-Copyright 2010 The Associated Press.
-Copyright 2010 The Associated Press.
+As a result, the Australian government's debts were equal to 14 % at the end of the first quarter, lowest on AP's Global Economy Tracker.
+Copyright 2011 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 —For the best rates on loans, bank accounts and credit cards, enter your ZIP code at BankingMyWay.com.